-Of the several kinds of cat aggression, none confuses, frustrates and frightens us as much as petting aggression, also called status-related aggression.
-The cat begs for attention, loves the petting, but then bites you after only a few strokes.
+Of the several types of cat aggression, none confuses, frustrates, and frightens most owners as much as petting aggression, also called status-related aggression.
+The cat begs for attention and loves the petting, but then bites you after only a few strokes.

 - Rippling skin on the back suggests aggravation or irritation.

-Teach pushy cats that all good things in life (play, food, affection, attention) must be earned and that YOU call the shots.
+The goal in these situations is to teach the cat that all good things in life (play, food, attention) must be earned and that you call the shots.
 Then rewards and resources can be used to motivate the cat to properly respond.

 For instance, teach the cat to “come” by using dinnertime to your advantage.